thisyearnofear/habits/README.md

 App integration that populates the chart
 Ability to track your progress against others (in your circle) Extension into gaming models that incentivise habit streaks

+The site currently is in testing and resolves to www.persidian.co.uk via Github Pages The landing page is www.persidian.com - a combination of two words, persistence + circadian